YData123/ydata123.github.io/index.md

 computational and programming skills along with inferential thinking.

-YData is designed to be accessible to students with little or no background in computing, programming, or statistics, but also engaging for more technically oriented students through the extensive use of examples and hands-on data analysis.
-The course is based on the Python programming language, and a special purpose computing
+YData is designed to be accessible to students with little or no background in computing, programming, or statistics.
+At the same time, it is meant to be engaging for more technically oriented students, through the extensive use of examples and hands-on data analysis.
+The course is based on the Python programming language, and a special purpose cloud-based computing platform.

 Materials
 ---